HOW CAN I LIVE SUSTAINABLY?

 ABOUT THE PROGRAM

-The idea of a carbon offset program was first proposed by a former Great Outdoors Foundation board member.
-The concept gained traction under Great Outdoors Foundation intern, Emily Durbala.
-Durbala is a Waukee High School student and brought with her a wealth of knowledge in environmental science gleaned from her time in the WHS Aspiring Professional Experience program (APEX).
+The idea of a carbon offset program was first proposed by a Great Outdoors Foundation board member.
+The concept gained traction under former Great Outdoors Foundation intern, Emily Durbala.
+Durbala graduated from Waukee High School and brought with her a wealth of knowledge in environmental science gleaned from her time in the WHS Aspiring Professional Experience program (APEX).
 After the initial proposal and program concept, Durbala went to work researching the most effective and concise way to implement the Great Outdoors Foundation’s own ‘carbon credit.’
 Durbala and Great Outdoors Foundation staff worked diligently to develop a model that simplified the traditional carbon credit approach while simultaneously offering participants the opportunity to make a meaningful impact on their local environment.
 After various meetings and hours of research, the conservation credit was born.
 The goal of the Conservation Credit Program is to provide a direct to consumer method for creating sustainable, eco-friendly habits, ultimately providing a pathway forward for Iowans to live carbon neutrally.